loncardom/arkenswoop/README.md

 ### Todo

 - [ ] add hotswap socket support
-- [ ] change the holes for mounts: they are too big (for a soldered build)
 - [ ] add mcu/oled cover
 - [ ] redo the vial KLE to align the keys